goodblockio/decide-governance-engine/docs/ContractAPI.md

 ### ACTION `reclaim()`

-Reclaims tokens from a voter to the treasury manager.
+Reclaims tokens from a voter to the group manager.

 - name `voter`: the name of the account from which to reclaim.

 - asset `quantity`: the amount of tokens to reclaim.

-- strin `memo`: a memo describing the reclamation.
+- string `memo`: a memo describing the reclamation.

 ```
 cleos push action trailservice reclaim '["someaccount", "5.00 TEST", "reclaim memo"]' -p manager